Deploying the Sentinel Appliance to AWS Using VM Import

 Examples

-Creating trust policy file from the terminal
+Creating a trust policy file

 {